Embodied Claude

 ```

-* See "Tool List" below for actual tool names.
+See the tool list below for actual tool names.

-* See each server's README or `list_tools` for detailed parameters.
+See each server's README or `list_tools` for full parameter details.

 ### usb-webcam-mcp